Arttacker/CTF-Archive/Cryptography/ICMTC-2024/Custom Communication/README.md

 ## Introduction

-Greetings, my name is **Saleh Adel**, also known as **Artacker**.
+Greetings, my name is **Saleh Adel**, aka **Artacker**.
 Today, I am excited to present my solution to the **Custom Communication** CTF cryptography challenge, which was featured in the prestigious Cyber Security Competition (CSC-2024) at the 8th International Competition of the Military Technical College (ICMTC 2024).

 ## Challenge Description
 We've implemented a secure system for communication.
 Attackers can't get our messages now.